Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Church Raffles and Fundraising

 Some churches use many worldly activities to raise money to carry on their ministry even though the Bible requires more spiritual methods.
 That is why conservative Christians frown upon gambling in the form of lotteries, slot machines, horse racing, dog racing, sweepstakes, raffle tickets, roulette wheels, poker, bridge, bingo, or flipping a coin.
-They believe these are not the way to carry on the ministry of the church.
-They also believe God is not involved in these activities and He has nothing to do with the outcome.
+They believe those activities are not the way to carry on the ministry of the church.
+They also believe God is not involved in these activities.
+Therefore, He has nothing to do with the outcome.

 One church is known to change the name of gambling for the church to "ministry enhancement" to get church members not to think of it as gambling but as a more biblical way to raise funds for the religious organization.
 The church feels the same way about selling raffle tickets.
 The winner gets a prize and the church gets money from the sale of raffle tickets, bingo games, etc. If the truth be told, it is more spiritual for the person to purchase his own prize at a lesser price than to take a chance on winning one.

 Do Proceeds from Gambling Please God?

 Many people claim they gamble so that they can give their winnings to the church or to some charity.
-That sounds good but God is not impressed when someone makes that claim because that's not the way God requires His work to continue.
-Besides, few people do as they promised and do not give a significant amount of their winnings to the church.
+That sounds good, but God is not impressed when someone makes that claim because that's not the way God requires His work to continue.
+Besides, few people do as they promise and do not give a significant amount of their winnings to the church.
 Therefore, the person has lied and has not kept a vow made to God.
-In Acts 5:1-11, Ananias and Sapphira lost their lives for promising God money and withholding part of it.
+In Acts 5:1-11, Ananias and Sapphira lost their lives for promising God money and withheld part of it.

 God is not impressed with someone claiming to give their winnings to the church because God does not need anyone's money to fund His mission in the world.
 God is able to provide for the needs of the church through other means that do not include winnings from someone's gambling habit just as God doesn't want money received from robbing a bank, selling drugs, or prostitution.